hasthamalp/learn-coding/README.md

 2. Choose your favourite program from the folder

-2.Create file with a name and add Program(example: `file_name.py`)
+3. Create file with a name and add Program(example: `file_name.py`)

-3.create a pull request(PR)
+4.create a pull request(PR)(make sure that PR contain title and description about the PR)

-4. wait for the acceptance
+5. wait for the acceptance